2022 Window Treatment Trends

 “For letting in the light, top-up, bottom down Roman shades are great because they create privacy but let light in.”
 Gentry also likes the look of tailored window treatments.
 “For a simple and clean look, use decorative trim on the edge of drapery panels or Roman shades,” Gentry advises.

 “Roller shades are seeing a huge increase in popularity in our region,” says Jeff King, Shutters and Blinds Specialist at The Blind King in Fort Worth, TX.
 This sentiment is shared by Lyndsey Dianne, owner and operator of DianneDecor.com in Houston, TX.

 2. Shutters and Blinds

-Plantation shutters add character and elegance – and they’re super easy to operate.
-In addition to wood and faux wood plantation shutters, you can choose moisture resistant, light control, and even insulated options.
-However, wood shutters are not recommended for use in high-moisture areas, whereas composite shutters can resist moisture damage, warping and staining.
+Plantation shutters can add character and elegance – and they’re super easy to operate.
+In addition to wood and faux wood plantation shutters, you can choose moisture-resistant, light control, and even insulated options.
+However, wood shutters are not recommended for use in high-moisture areas, whereas composite shutters can resist moisture damage, warping, and staining.

 Dos and Don’ts When Choosing a Window Treatment

 Pulliam recommends choosing window treatments that you love, instead of selecting something that is trending at the moment.
 “You will be the one to look at it every day, so make sure that it is something that you will enjoy,” he says.
 “Also, consider not only how the treatment looks, but how it is going to function and meet your needs for the room.”
 Pulliam says this means you should consider factors including privacy, light control and insulation.

 “When choosing blinds, go for a wider slat.
 No mini-blinds.
 Look for 2.5″ slats on your blinds to maximize view, light and ease of cleaning,” recommends King.
 “Stay away from heavy draperies.
 They’re not as in right now, and are also hard to automate and motorize.”